 A short- and medium-term impact evaluation of a food security and resilience intervention by FAO Syria that aims to address emergency needs, support early recovery, and build longer-term resilience in the agricultural sector.

-Oscar Mauricio Diaz Botia is a Research Affiliate at ISDC.
-He holds the position of Economic Adviser at the Ministry of Education of Ethiopia, sponsored by the Overseas Development Institute Fellowship.
+Oscar Mauricio Diaz Botia is a Researcher at ISDC.
 His research interests include education, poverty alleviation, early childhood development and development in conflict environments.
-At ISDC, Oscar contributed to data analysis for the […]
+At ISDC, Oscar contributed to data analysis for the impact evaluation of the World Food Program Interventions on Children Anthropometric Indicators in Niger.
+He is currently working on the ‘Evaluation of […]

 Dr Neil Ferguson is a Senior Researcher at ISDC and a Senior Research Associate at BIGS in Potsdam.
 He obtained his PhD in Economics in July 2013 from Heriot-Watt University, Edinburgh, focusing on theoretical and empirical analysis about the role of multiple aggressors in civil conflicts.
 His current research interests address a broad cross-section of […]